Megre/CodeFactExtractor/README.md

     </rdf:RDF>

-To model the the concepts (e.g. ontology classes) and relations (e.g. properties) as shown in "exam.owl", the [Protege](https://protege.stanford.edu) tool is recommended instead of creating "exam.owl" by editing the text.
+To model the the concepts (e.g. ontology classes) and relations (e.g. properties) as shown in [exam.owl](https://github.com/Megre/CodeFactExtractor/blob/master/readme/exam.owl), the [Protege](https://protege.stanford.edu) tool is recommended instead of creating "exam.owl" by editing the text.
 Based on the OWL model, [CodeFactExtractor](https://github.com/Megre/CodeFactExtractor) assists the extraction of facts from source code.

 ### Inference